htw-imi-showtime/showtime-website/content/ws20/bachelor/b5-MeshHeadz/_index.md

 +++
 title = "MeshHeadz"
-project_id = "B6"
+project_id = "B5"

 # Properties for displaying the project in the project list
 card_image = "icon_meshheadz.png"
-card_description = "MeshHeadz is an Android-based mobile application that enables users to easily and automatically generate a 3D-model of their head from photographs they have taken with their smartphone."
+card_description = "MeshHeadz is an Android-based mobile application that enables users to easily and automatically generate a 3D-model from photographs they have taken with their smartphone."

 # These properties may be removed if you don't need them